 Our family loves ice cream in just about every flavor, but when it comes to mint we’re picky.
-Hands down, the best mint ice cream is home made and this is the recipe I use when I take the time to make it.
+The best mint ice cream is homemade, and this is the recipe I use when I take the time to make it.

 This recipe is adapted from the only ice cream book I own (and love), The Ultimate Ice Cream Book: Over 500 Ice Creams, Sorbets, Granitas, Drinks, And More.
 I’ve made this many, many times in the past 5 years and everyone is crazy for it, which totally makes it worth the effort.

 Tonight’s batch was particularly good because instead of using plain chocolate, I used a combination of grated dark chocolate and finely chopped mint UFOs from Trader Joe’s.
 UFO fans, you know what I’m talking about!
 They’re the best chocolate mints ever, and I’m generally not a mint fan.

 So anyway, this is a good mint ice cream recipe and I hope you try it.
 Just make sure to use a really good chocolate that will melt in your mouth with the ice cream and grate it or finally chop it.